 What do you think is the difference between learning Italian at university in Edinburgh, and learning on a Flavours Holiday in Italy?

 It’s so different.
-In Edinburgh my students spend a lot of time practicing conversation in language labs then they’re out of the classroom and immediately back to an English-speaking world, so nothing gets reinforced.
+In Edinburgh my students spend a lot of time practising conversation in language labs then they’re out of the classroom and immediately back to an English-speaking world, so nothing gets reinforced.
 But in Italy, Flavours guests are immersed in Italian almost 24/7.
 They are surrounded by real Italian – they live and breath it.
 More importantly, they have to make themselves understood.
 It really accelerates improvement.

 What one thing do Flavours guests find most challenging about learning Italian?